Gas Safety in Confined Spaces

-An engineer repairs buried cables; a plant manager enters a small plant room; a contractor inspects the lining of a sewage pipe.
-All these personnel face a common danger, despite working in widely different industries.
+An offshore worker ensures a vessel is safe to enter; a plant manager enters a small plant room; a contractor inspects the lining of a sewage pipe.
+All these personnel face common dangers, despite working in widely different industries.
 Gas-related injury poses a serious threat in any confined space where the free movement of air is limited.

-The risks can be divided into three categories: combustible gas, toxic gas, and high or low oxygen levels.
+The risks can be divided into three categories: combustible gas, toxic gas, and oxygen depletion or enrichment.
 It is of course the duty of employers to find alternatives to manned work in these areas wherever possible.
 However, in many cases such work cannot practicably be avoided, and so the priority must be to make it as safe as possible.

 Combustible gas risks

 For combustion to occur, the air must contain a minimum concentration of combustible gas or vapour.
 This quantity is called the lower explosive limit (LEL).
 At concentrations equal to or greater than this, combustion will occur in the presence of a suitable ignition source such as a spark or hot surface.
-For most combustible gases and vapours, the LEL is less than 5% by volume, and a combustible atmosphere is usually described as “hazardous” at 10% LEL.
+For example the ATEX LEL of methane is 4.4% by volume, and a combustible atmosphere is usually described as “hazardous” at 10% LEL (equal to 0.44% volume).
+Differing hydrocarbons have different LELs, so it’s important to ensure that detectors are capable of detecting at the correct levels.

 Toxic gases and vapours

-When generators, for example, are used in a confined space, carbon monoxide in the exhaust fumes creates a serious poisoning risk.
+When generators, for example, are used in or near a confined space, carbon monoxide in the exhaust fumes from gas- or petrol-fuelled engines and nitrogen dioxide from diesel generators creates a serious poisoning risk.
 Workers near to traffic on roads may be exposed to carbon monoxide and nitrogen dioxide from vehicle exhaust fumes.
-The decomposing action of bacteria on organic matter releases toxic hydrogen sulphide and carbon dioxide, both of which are common subsurface hazards.
+The decomposing action of bacteria on organic matter releases toxic hydrogen sulphide and carbon dioxide, both of which are common sub-surface hazards.
+Work in chalky soils can also result in elevated levels of carbon dioxide as a result of the chalk reacting with air.

 Oxygen – too high or too low?